jshholland/inv.alid.pw/posts/kleisli-lifting-distributive.md

 multiplication/addition law back from this construction, which is pretty cool.

-The main theorem related to distributive laws of monads, is the equivalence of
+The main theorem related to distributive laws of monads is the equivalence of

 1. a distributive law of \\(S\\) over \\(T\\);